Human Access Project

 Human Access Project was conceived in November 2010, when founder Will Levenson began organizing an event called “The Big Float.”
 The Big Float (TBF) is a group inner tube float of the Willamette River in downtown Portland, Oregon.
 The idea behind TBF is that by getting a large number of people in the water in an easy visible way would be a powerful statement to demonstrate to Portlanders that the Willamette is safe to swim in and vicerally change peoples experience with the Willamette River.

 Human Access Project has undertaken two Willamette River beach clean-up, habitat restoration projects, which are ongoing.
-The first, on the eastside of the Willamette River by the Hawthorne Bridge, HAP has to date removed 65 yards of concrete, over six individual clean up events revealing a sandy beach.
-HAP aspires to remove an additional 50 yards of concrete in 2013-2014.
+The first, on the eastside of the Willamette River by the Hawthorne Bridge, HAP has to date removed 18 tons of concrete, over 12 individual clean up events revealing a sandy beach.
+HAP aspires to create a formal beach in this spot, we have nicknamed this area Audrey McCall Beach after Tom McCall's wife.
 The second is a beach creation effort on the west side of the Willamette River by the Hawthorne Bridge.
-HAP hosted a community kickoff event called UnRock the Bowl, where 60 volunteers moved rip-wrap rock from the water’s edge of the Willamette River back to the bank where it was initially installed 30 years ago as bank protection.
-Under every rock sand was revealed and after four more community rock moves the result revealed a new public sandy beach for the Portland community to enjoy.
+HAP hosted a community kickoff event called UnRock the Bowl in 2012 and has held an annual event every year since, volunteers move rip-wrap rock from the water’s edge of the Willamette River back to the bank where it was initially installed 30 years ago as bank protection.
+Under every rock sand is revealed a new sandy beach for the Portland community to enjoy.
+The third is Poet's Beach where in 2014 HAP cut in to two five foot chunks of basalt to clear way to a safe access to an existing sandy beach.
+To bring life to the site HAP worked with the not for profit Honoring Our Rivers and the Confederated Tribes of Grande Ronde to inscribe children's poetry about the Willamette River and add Chinook Jargon to the rocks lining the path to Poet's Beach.
 HAP will continue to undertake beach clean-up activities to support its mission.

-Perhaps the major advocating success to date was working with the City of Portland to install "Swim at your own risk" signage at the Tom Mc Call Bowl.
+HAP's first major advocating success was working with the City of Portland to install "Swim at your own risk" signage at the Tom Mc Call Bowl and Poet's Beach in downtown Portland.